 It’s pretty unusual to have a project team of one without any other team members, approvers, reviewers, or critical stakeholders.
-And the minute you add a second person, you create the need for collaboration.
+The minute you add a second person, you create the need for collaboration.

 Collaboration is simply the act of working together to produce, create, or achieve something.
-Which means that collaborative editing is working together to edit, revise, and improve a file, document, or other deliverables.
+This means that collaborative editing is working together to edit, revise, and improve a file, document, or other deliverables.

 Two types of collaborative editing

 There are two types of collaborative editing in project management:

 Task collaborative editing is when project tasks are assigned to multiple team members at once, allowing them to work together collectively.